dcoeurjo/lectureDG/source/c-ga-convexhull.rst

 * Iterative construction of the convex hull

-*Quadratric complexity but very efficient*
+* Quadratic complexity but very efficient*